Bengali Koraishutir Dhokar Dalna

 - Wash and soak the cumin seed for half an hour.

 - Peel and roughly chop finger long ginger piece.
-Grind it together with 3-4 tbsp cumin seeds.
+Grind it together with 3-4 tbsp pre soaked cumin seeds.
 Keep aside.

 - Grind together all the ingredients listed under dhoka / lentil cakes.

-- It will be a smooth batter but will have slight coarse texture.
+- It will be a smooth mix but will have coarse texture.
 Do not puree it.
+Use very little water to make the paste.

-- You can steam it in water bath or pressure cooker.
+- The above process can be done in water bath or steam in pressure cooker.

 - Heat enough oil in a kadhai or deep bottom pan.